Updated May 15, 2023

 - Minimal Human Intervention: AI-powered systems are the best-fit solutions in environments where human life is more likely to be at risk.
-Few examples of such scenarios are space exploration, defense operations like bomb defusing, workplaces characterized by intense heat, Mineral mining, etc.
+Examples of such scenarios are space exploration, defense operations like bomb defusing, workplaces characterized by intense heat, Mineral mining, etc.

 - Faster and Accurate: The performance of well-trained AI-enabled applications drastically reduces the chance for human errors to creep in.
-These AI versions proved to be faster at computationally expensive tasks, especially in the field of scientific research and at time-consuming tasks.
-Most of the routine, trivial and repetitive tasks can be automated with proper AI drove the technology to improve operational efficiencies.
+These AI versions proved faster at computationally expensive tasks, especially in scientific research and time-consuming tasks.
+Proper implementation of AI technology can drive automation in routine, trivial, and repetitive tasks, leading to improved operational efficiencies.

 Given below are the challenges mentioned: